McLarenCollege/foundations_public/book-discount.md

 ### Part3

-Write the code to increase the Australian price by 20% by creating a reference to the `pricePerCountry` object.
+Write the code to increase the Australian price by 20% by creating a reference to the object which is a value for the 'Australia` property.